message/iata/HR.md

 - passengers with:
 - a negative COVID-19 PCR test taken at most 72 hours before arrival; or
 - a rapid antigen test taken at most 48 hours before arrival.
 The rapid antigen test must be listed on <a href="https://tinyurl.com/b57mretv">https://tinyurl.com/b57mretv</a> ; or
-- a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sputnik V at most 365 days before arrival; or
+- a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Covaxin, Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at most 365 days before arrival; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated with Janssen at least 14 days and at most 365 days before arrival; or
-- a COVID-19 recovery certificate and a COVID-19 vaccination certificate showing that the passenger received the first dose of the vaccine not more than 8 months after infection with COVID-19 and 365 days before arrival; or
+- a COVID-19 recovery certificate and a COVID-19 vaccination certificate showing that the passenger received the first dose of AstraZeneca (Vaxzevria), Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, or Sputnik V vaccine not more than 8 months after infection with COVID-19 and 365 days before arrival; or
 - a positive COVID-19 PCR or rapid antigen test result issued at least 11 days and at most 365 days before arrival;
 - passengers arriving from Brazil, South Africa or Tanzania (only Zanzibar);
 - passengers arriving directly from Switzerland or an EEA Member State with an EU Digital COVID Certificate;